Corin Dam car park

 The bush at the top of the rise opens up and this is the start of ‘Stockyard Spur’.
 Continue along the trail for around 3-5-4km.
 The track undulates upwards and while there are a few inclines, they are short and not nearly as steep.
 You will reach the summit and the turnaround point for the Stockyard Spur walk.
 Turn slightly to the right at this point and head about 50 metres and you will reach a rocky outcrop which offers stunning views of Mt Ginini.
 Stockyard Spur is an ideal place to take a break for either lunch or morning tea before walking the extra distance to Mount Gingera.

-the other option is to head along the trail to Mount Gingera for around 80 meters and you come across another outcrop over to the left offering sweeping views down across the Bimberi Wilderness.
+The other option is to head along the trail to Mount Gingera for around 80 meters and you come across another outcrop over to the left offering sweeping views down across the Bimberi Wilderness.
 Walk a bit further to the left and you will clearly view Mt Gingera.
 The trail heads downwards from here before starting a steady but slight incline until you approach Pryor’s Hut which is located at a low point on the trail.
-The first time you do this walk you may think you have gone off trail but providing you pay attention to the trail markers and trust the trail loops back hard to the left and takes you towards Pryor’s Hut then on to Mount Gingera.
+The first time you do this walk you may think you have gone off trail but providing you pay attention to the worn trail and the markers you just need to trust the trail loops back hard to the left and takes you towards Pryor’s Hut and then on to Mount Gingera.

-The trail up to the summit of Mount Gingera is heavily overgrown and very narrow and in the hot weather can be prone to snakes so while I usually don’t wear gaiters on my hike I will always don them for the walk up to the summit.
-The walk up to the summit is actually quite pleasant and has a unique feel about it that is just different.
+The trail up to the summit of Mount Gingera is heavily overgrown and very narrow and in the hot weather can be prone to snakes so while I usually don’t wear gaiters on my hikes I will always don them for the walk up to the summit.
+The walk up to the summit is actually quite pleasant and has a unique feel about it that’s just different.

 Once you reach the summit there are some large rock outcrops to seek different views and if you look carefully there are easy access points to these so don’t necessarily take the most direct route.
 I would suggest picking the highest point which requires a relatively easy rock scramble at the summit as this gives views both into NSW as well as the ACT.
 Previously when I came up here I had the summit to myself but on this day a number of other hikers had the same idea on this day so it was a bit busier but by no means crowded.
 My time at the summit rather than the rest of the trip was the reasoning for me considering this my favourite ACT walk.
 Again on this visit I had great weather conditions, and the usual panoramic views and while there was some during off occurring in the distance this just added to the scenery.